GabeStah/Airbrake.io/Pitches/Languages/JavaScript/Celebrate the Fourth of July with JavaScript Fireworks!/text.md

 }
 ```

 As indicated by the comments, all we're doing here is changing the `<body>` background to black and removing the `margins`.
-For the critical `<canvas>` element we're simply changing the `display` style to `block`, which ensures that our canvas stretches the entire width of the page.
+For the critical `<canvas>` element we're simply changing the `display` style to `block`, which ensures that the canvas stretches the entire width of the page.

 That's all we need to do for styling, since most of the graphics will be created in real-time through our JavaScript code.
 It's also important to note here that we're using so little CSS that we could've just included the inline styling directly inside our `index.html` page using `<style></style>` tags.
-However, I'd generally recommend avoiding inline styling, since it helps to keep projects much cleaner to separate styling (`CSS`) from layout (`HTML`) whenever possible.
+However, it's generally recommended to avoid inline styling, since it helps to keep projects much cleaner by separating styling (`CSS`) from layout (`HTML`).

 ## Writing Our JavaScript Code

 Finally we get to the fun part -- writing some JavaScript code!
 There are many ways to accomplish the goal of creating fireworks (just browse through the plethora of [examples on CodePen](https://codepen.io/search/pens?q=fireworks&limit=all&type=type-pens) and elsewhere), but for this script we've opted for a fairly simple approach.
 Our fireworks display will be made up of two types of elements: `fireworks` and `particles`.

 A `firework` (within our code) represents a single trail that is launched from the bottom of the screen to a destination position.
-Once it reaches its destination, it should explode and create a series of `particles`, which will shimmer and rain down, just like real fireworks!
+Once it reaches its destination, it should explode and create a series of `particles`, which will shimmer and rain down just like real fireworks!

 ### Configuration